Strengthen Privacy & Corporate Accountability

 Corporate interests, led by Big Tech, have been allowed to build an enormous surveillance system that prioritizes profit over health, safety, equality and democracy.
 Companies compile detailed profiles about who we are, where we go, what we do, what we believe, and who we love.
 And then they use that personal information to enable discriminatory algorithms and enrich advertisers, creditors, and banks who buy people’s information on the open market.
 That surveillance system powers even greater racial and economic disparities and allows the government to capture people’s information for surveillance, targeting activists, immigrants, and communities of color.
 It has to stop.

-Big Tech uses the same anti-democratic playbook as big tobacco and big oil: denying facts and hiding their harmful practices behind false promises and slick marketing.
-The costs of a “free” product built on a surveillance business model are paid by people and democracy.
-And tech companies use their massive profits to fund lobbying that props up and perpetuates their oppressive system.
+Big Tech uses the same anti-democratic playbook as big tobacco and big oil: denying facts and hiding their harmful practices behind false promises and slick marketing and pushing for federal preemption to try to wipe away strong state laws.

 Together, we can call out the surveillance lobby and demand bold laws that make technology work for the people, not against us.